suryansh-sr-17/AI-Project-Renewable-Energy/README.md

 Stay tuned for these exciting features, which are just around the corner! 🔄

 # 🤝 Who Made This Possible?
-This project is part of the AI Course at [Institution Name], developed under the guidance of:
+This project is part of the AI Course at Indian Institute of Information Technology Vadodara - International Campus Diu (IIITV-ICD), developed under the guidance of:

 • 🧑‍🏫 Professor: Dr. Prateek Shah
 • 🧑‍🎓 TA/Mentor: Mr. Govind Garg